Francis Grenfell, 1st Baron Grenfell: Military career

 Returning to England Grenfell became Deputy Adjutant-General at the War Office in 1892 and Inspector General of Auxiliary Forces at the War Office in August 1894.
 He returned to Egypt as commander of the British Troops in Egypt (under the new Sirdar) in 1897, and having been promoted to lieutenant-general on 1 April 1898, he was advanced to Knight Grand Cross of the Order of the Bath on 15 November 1898.
 He became Governor of Malta with the local rank of general on 1 January 1899, serving as such until early 1903.
 The 1902 Coronation Honours list on 26 June 1902 included his name as a future peer, and he was created Baron Grenfell, of Kilvey in the County of Glamorgan on 15 July 1902.
 He took the oath on meeting in the House of Lords for the first time on 22 July 1902.

-After returning permanently to the United Kingdom, he went on to command the newly created 4th Army Corps in April 1903 and, having been promoted to full general on 16 March 1904, he became Commander-in-Chief, Ireland and General Officer Commanding 3rd Army Corps in May 1904.
+Lord Grenfell returned permanently to the United Kingdom to command the newly created 4th Army Corps from 1 April 1903.
+The IV Corps was based on the Eastern Command with headquarters in London.
+Following promotion to full general on 16 March 1904, he became Commander-in-Chief, Ireland and General Officer Commanding 3rd Army Corps in May 1904.
 He was promoted to field marshal on retirement on 11 April 1908.
 In May 1910 he attended the funeral of King Edward VII and in June 1911 he attended the coronation of King George V.

 Grenfell served as colonel of the 1st Surrey (South London) Volunteer Regiment from 1889 to 1902, colonel of the 2nd Regiment of Life Guards and then colonel of the 1st Regiment of Life Guards as well as, latterly, colonel commandant the King's Royal Rifle Corps and colonel of the King's Own Malta Regiment of Militia.

 Grenfell was Governor and Commandant of the Church Lads' Brigade from 1908 to 1925.
 In 1914, he was responsible for raising the 16th (Service) Battalion, King's Royal Rifle Corps (Church Lads' Brigade) as a battalion for CLB members wishing to enlist.
 He was also a founding committee member of the Pilgrims Society in 1902.

 Grenfell received the Honorary Freedom of the Borough from his native town Swansea in 1889.

 He died aged 83 at Windlesham in Surrey on 27 January 1925 and was buried at St Mary and All Saints Churchyard at Beaconsfield in Buckinghamshire.

 Legacy

-Grenfell Road, which runs through North Kensington, London was named for Grenfell; the road later lent its name to Grenfell Tower which was built in 1974.
+Grenfell Road, which runs through North Kensington, London was named after Grenfell; the road later lent its name to Grenfell Tower which was built in 1974.
 In June 2017, Grenfell Tower caught fire, causing 72 deaths.